jenniferparra/jenniferparra/README.md

 👋 Hi, I’m Jennifer Parra

-I'm a front-end junior developer and also a psychology student.
+I'm a front-end junior developer and also a psychologist.
 You might wonder what do they have in common, I think the sky is the limit.

 I like playing basketball and exercising, reading and doing puzzles.
 I love listening to music, most of my day goes by with an accompanying song.